 What can literature's greatest characters teach us about leadership?
 An infinite amount, according to Badaracco, whose literature course, "The Moral Leader," is a popular draw at Harvard Business School.
 Common among nearly all the great works of literature is a central character facing a grave challenge.
 Think Antigone, Death of a Salesman's Willy Loman or Things Fall Apart's Okonkwo.
 Badaracco segments his book into eight different questions leaders commonly face and illustrates each one with a literary example.
 The result is a wise, and never pedantic, reflection on the challenges of leading and the perils of failing to do it well.

-This fun-loving entrepreneur may be as well-known for his unconventional management principles as he is for his Zappos shoe empire.
+This fun-loving entrepreneur may be as well-known for his unconventional management principles as he is for his shoe empire.
 Tony Hsieh's high-minded manifesto: The workplace can and should be a place where employees find personal fulfillment.
 To that end, Hsieh focuses on fostering happy, passionate, and communicative staffers.
-When set against the success story that is Zappos—where there's a free Zappos library, and feel-good training seminars—it's clear Hsieh is onto something.
+When set against the success story that is Zappos, where there's a free Zappos library and loads of feel-good training seminars, it's clear Hsieh is onto something.

 When asked in a 2008 interview what one book he'd take to the White House if he could choose only one (besides the Bible), President Obama chose this one.
 President Lincoln's ability to unite, and his success bridging vastly divergent personalities and ideologies, is perhaps his single-most admired leadership trait.
 Pulitzer Prize-winning historian Kearns Goodwin illuminates Lincoln's keen understanding of human behavior by tracing his relationship with the political antagonists he chose for his cabinet.
 Ever humble, Lincoln chose to surround himself with ambitious, strong-willed personalities who were unafraid to challenge him.